Ballot Measure-o-meter

 Massachusetts

-Question 5 would gradually increase the minimum wage for tipped workers until it’s equal to the state’s standard minimum wage in 2029, when those tipped workers would be paid minimum wage in addition to tips received.
+Question 5 would have gradually increased the minimum wage for tipped workers until it’s equal to the state’s standard minimum wage in 2029, when those tipped workers would be paid minimum wage in addition to tips received.
 Tipped employees in Massachusetts currently make only $6.75 compared to $15.00 for non-tipped employees.

 Learn More Here